tomchapin/capyprism-starter/README.md

 To use different web browsers, simply set your 'WEBDRIVER' environment variable.
 You can choose between selenium-server (remote or docker grid), selenium (firefox), chrome, or poltergeist

-To stop your selenium server, simply run `make stop-selenium-server`.
+To stop your selenium server, simply run `make selenium-grid-stop`.

 ## More Information